ex-Plant/2025_learning/boot.dev/cli/cli_theory.md

    directory/program.sh
 ```
  - if file is in the current directory we need to prefix it with ./
- - We need the prefix when running executables so that the shell knows we're t  rying to run a file from a file path,
+ - We need the prefix when running executables so that the shell knows we're trying to run a file from a file path,
    not an installed command like ls, mkdir, chmod, etc.
 ```zsh
 ./program.sh